brouberol/blog/content/pico-mixer.md

 ## Reacting to key presses

-Now that I knew how to program the key colors, brightness as well as knowing what keys were being pressed, I still needed a way to map these key events to starting audio tracks, and I was facing an immediate problem: the Pico has no way to play sound, even less on a Bluetooth-connected speaker.
+Now that I knew how to program the key colors, brightness, as well as knowing what keys were being pressed, I still needed a way to map these key events to starting audio tracks, and I was facing an immediate problem: the Pico has no way to play sound, even less on a Bluetooth-connected speaker.
 You know what can do all that really well though?
 My laptop.

 So, if I could send messages from the Pico to my laptop (on which the Pico is connected for power anyway) and have a program running on my laptop receive them, I could then start thinking about how to play sounds.